Qarik-Group/ultimate-guide-to-bosh/README.md

 # Instances

 A deployment is made up of instances.
 Normally instances represent long-running servers on your cloud infrastructure.
-They can also represent "errands" - one-off tasks that are run inside of temporary servers.
+They can also represent "errands" - one-off tasks that can  be run inside of temporary servers.

 The BOSH CLI makes it easy to see the list of instances for a deployment and their basic health status with the `bosh instances` command: